ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 ## Problem Statement

-In some tables, such as many tables within SLE, there is a need to put a menu within a row of the table.
+In some tables, such as many tables within SLE, there is a need to put a menu button within a row of the table.
 The `nimble-table` should provide a way for clients to accomplish this to avoid code duplication and promote consistency.

 ### Out of scope of this HLD